 Yes, it is definitely frustrating having waited for 15 minutes in line just to find out that the person before you got the last bills.

-Also, some ATMs are limited to a certain – very low – amount like e. g.
+Also, at some ATMs, there’s a limit of a certain – very low – amount like e. g.
 3,000 Pesos; and no matter how much you get, you always pay the same, very high fee.

 Yes, there is the euphemistically called parallel market where you can change cash privately or in some touristy places simply in the street.